 The Farka Tunnel is 15.4 km long as it cuts through the mountains.
 Before it was opened in 1982, the Glacier Express would have to go over the top of the pass and could only run in summer.

 From Brig to Andermatt, the views are magical and just as good on either side of the Glacier Express train.

 Andermatt to Chur

-From Andermatt to Chur, you want to be sitting on the left side of the train.
-This section has some of the most stunning views the world’s slowest express train has to offer.
+From Andermatt to Chur, you want to sit on the train’s left side.
+This section has some of the most stunning views from the world’s slowest express train.

 If you are traveling between November and April, you will have views of a snow-covered wonderland with stunning peaks.

 The Glacier Express then drops down into the Rhine Valley and along the Rhine Gorge.
-You will see a massive canyon that looks like a scar across the landscape with giant cliffs on either side.
+You will see a massive canyon resembling a scar across the landscape with giant cliffs on either side.
 This section is also filled with forests and wildlife.

 Chur to St. Moritz

 Between Chur and St Moritz, the Glacier Express route also stops at Tiefencastel, Filisur, and Samedan.